-For more information about high performance computing at the University of Iowa please visit the HPC website at http://hpc.uiowa.edu/
+For more information about research computing at the University of Iowa, please visit this website: http://hpc.uiowa.edu/

 1-1 User Consultation is also available by emailing email@example.com

 Logins to the Argon HPC system may periodically fail due to an unresponsive login node.
 ITS is currently investigating the issue.

 Users experiencing issues connecting to argon.hpc.uiowa.edu should connect to a login node directly instead: